Reconstructions of Old Chinese: Rhymes

 Most workers assume that words that rhymed in the Shijing had the same main vowel and the same final consonant, though they differ on the particular vowels reconstructed.

 The 31 traditional Old Chinese rhyme groups could thus be accounted for with four vowels, which Li Fang-Kuei reconstructed as *i, *u, *ə and *a.

 However some of the rhyme groups reconstructed with *ə or *a gave rise to more than one Middle Chinese rhyme group.

 To represent these distinctions, he also included three diphthongs *iə, *ia and *ua.

 In the early 1970s, Nicholas Bodman proposed a six-vowel system for an earlier stage of Chinese.

 Applying Bodman's suggestion to Old Chinese, Zhengzhang Shangfang, Sergei Starostin and William Baxter argued that the 31 traditional rhyme groups should be split into more than 50 groups.

 Baxter supported this thesis with a statistical analysis of the rhymes of the Shijing, though there were too few rhymes with codas *-p, *-m and *-kʷ to produce statistically significant results.

+Nasal and stop codas

 For the Old Chinese rhyme groups with nasal codas in Middle Chinese (the yáng 陽 groups), which are assumed to reflect nasal codas in Old Chinese, six-vowel systems produce a more balanced distribution, with five or six rhymes for each coda, and at most four different finals for in each rhyme: